Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe

-While threshold-based renewable drought identification methods are commonly applied in different bodies of the academic literature \cite{kittel_measuring_2024}, previous threshold-based analyses of renewable droughts across multiple regions, technologies, or technology portfolios often apply uniform, exogenously defined thresholds e.g.,~\cite{leahy_persistence_2013,cannon_using_2015,patlakas_low_2017,kaspar_climatological_2019,ohlendorf_frequency_2020,kies_critical_2021,potisomporn_extreme_2024,potisomporn_extreme_2024,abdelaziz_assessing_2024,mockert_meteorological_2023,mayer_probabilistic_2023,ohba_climatology_2022}).
+While threshold-based renewable drought identification methods are commonly applied in different strands of the academic literature, previous threshold-based analyses of renewable droughts across multiple regions, technologies, or technology portfolios often apply uniform, exogenously defined thresholds e.g.,~\cite{leahy_persistence_2013,cannon_using_2015,patlakas_low_2017,kaspar_climatological_2019,ohlendorf_frequency_2020,kies_critical_2021,potisomporn_extreme_2024,potisomporn_extreme_2024,abdelaziz_assessing_2024,mockert_meteorological_2023,mayer_probabilistic_2023,ohba_climatology_2022}).
 Such approaches implicitly assume that one unit of generation capacity has a uniform generation potential across all region-technology settings.
-However, substantial differences in annual generation potentials may prevail due to varying meteorological conditions, leading to comparability issues in the resulting drought characteristics.
+However, annual generation potentials may differ substantially between regions and technologies due to varying meteorological conditions, which makes comparisons of the resulting drought characteristics difficult.
 To address this, threshold-based drought analyses should account for cross-regional and cross-technological variations in renewable generation potential when defining drought thresholds.
-Thresholds scaled relative to the mean availability of each setting (termed here as ``relative thresholds''), reflect these variations \cite{kittel_measuring_2024}.
+Thresholds scaled relative to the global mean availability of each setting (termed here as ``relative thresholds''), reflect these variations \cite{kittel_measuring_2024}.

 Additionally, as highlighted in the literature review, no consensus has yet been established regarding the selection of concrete threshold values.
 On the contrary, they often appear arbitrarily chosen or lack clear justification \cite{kittel_measuring_2024}.